doubleedesign/doublee-theme-starter-kit/README.md

 I'm sure I will add to this list as I build sites with this starter kit and create new reusable components, find it makes sense to include a utility library, etc.

+## Licensing, plugins, and APIs

+To use this kit you will need:
+- Your own Advanced Custom Fields Pro licence
+- Your own Google Maps API key if using any of the map-related content modules

+The form modules have been styled for and tested with Ninja Forms, but not all extensions have been tested.
+The modules should work with any form plugin that allows you to use a shortcode to display a form, you will just need to do your own styling.